 Even if you’re a proficient editor yourself, video editing is time-consuming.
 Typically, editors take 30 minutes to an hour for a single minute of finished video – if they know what they’re doing.

 If you want to up your content output, hiring a video editor for YouTube helps you free up your time.
-That’s a lot of hours you’ll no longer spend looking for particular effects or fine-tuning the color grading on your footage.
+That’s a lot of hours you’ll no longer spend looking for downloads of particular effects, optimizing templates, or fine-tuning the color grading on your footage.

 Instead, you can invest this time into generating content ideas, drafting your scripts, and shooting your footage.
 In a word: professionalizing as a creator.

 A big reason why most professional YouTubers hire video editors is that they produce large numbers of videos – often several each week.
-Keeping up that pace is often a huge reason for their success.
+Keeping up that pace is a key reason for their success.